Late Modern Europe

 My second project also concerns problems of knowledge in the 19th century, but in this case, it's religious knowledge.
-I'm interested in how, especially conservative religious groups like the Oxford Movement, responded to writing for an expanded audience of strangers, through abstracted mediums of print in the 19th century.
-I am currently revising an article on Victorian print culture and John Henry Newman's Tract 90.
+I'm interested in how, conservative religious groups especially, like the Oxford Movement, responded to writing for an expanded audience of strangers through abstracted mediums of print in the 19th century.
+I am currently revising an article on Victorian print culture, reading practices and John Henry Newman's infamous Tract 90.

 During these times of assault on higher education, I've also become interested in issues surrounding university governance and administration.
 In that capacity, I'm serving as one of the History Department's delegates to the Berkeley Graduate Assembly for the 2017-2018 year.

 - Modern Britain and Its Empire

 - History of Finance/Capitalism